1. Prices start at $32 month or $99 annually

 2. Thousands of courses available

 3. Majority of classes teach creative skills

 Online learning has been on an upward trajectory for the past decade or so, but over the last year it’s really taken off, with one platform reporting a 15-fold growth in new registrations since April 2020, according to figures from CNBC.

 Skillshare is one such platform, focused on the creative industries, which features video lessons made by actual working professionals in their field.
 There are thousands of classes available, from purely creative to the more technical, and from the business-oriented to lifestyle and productivity.
 If it’s not fine art you’re after, then maybe SEO, languages or cooking classes will pique your interest.

 We found the platform a lot of fun to use, with a big range of creative classes.
-It's a great digital classroom if you want to learn art-based subjects, but it's not got a lot of very technical or scientific content to get your teeth into (it ranks fairly low in our round-up of the best coding courses online, although it does just make the cut).
+It's one of the best online learning platforms available if you want to learn art-based subjects, but it's not got a lot of very technical or scientific content to get your teeth into (it ranks fairly low in our round-up of the best coding courses online, although it does just make the cut).
 Also, while most lessons are clear and engaging, we came across a few that feel like they've been abandoned by the original creator.

 Skillshare can't guarantee that your course teacher will be able to give you any direct feedback, which is one of the few drawbacks of the platform.
 If this is a deal-breaker for you, we recommend you look through our list of the best online tutoring services instead.
 Likewise, if you're set on learning a language, you can get direct feedback and live tutoring through the best language-learning platforms like Rosetta Stone.